Medically reviewed by Drugs.com. Last updated on Sep 12, 2022.

 - For osteoarthritis and rheumatoid arthritis:

-- Adults and teenagers—At first, 250 or 500 mg twice a day.
-Your doctor may increase or decrease your dose as needed.
+- Adults and children 12 years of age and older—500 to 1000 milligrams (mg) 2 times a day.
+Your doctor may adjust your dose as needed and tolerated.
 However, the dose usually is not more than 1500 mg once a day.